-Those hangers that seem to multiply like rabbits after shopping trips or picking up dry cleaning can be repurposed into some pretty nifty ideas.
+Those hangers that seem to multiply like rabbits after shopping trips or a trip to the dry cleaner can be repurposed into some pretty nifty ideas.

-That’s important because many thrift stores and other repurpose shops won’t accept hangers for donation (there’s just TOO many of them!) however check with your local thrift store first.
-Often, hangers aren’t accepted in recycling bins either (check your local recycling rules).
-While you can bring back the wire hangers to some dry cleaners and opt out of taking the hangers home when buying new clothes, more often than not, the hangers end up in the trash.
+That’s important because many thrift stores and other second-hand shops won’t accept hangers for donation, but check with your local thrift store first.
+Most hangers aren’t accepted in recycling bins either (check your local recycling rules).
+While you can return wire hangers to some dry cleaners and opt out of taking the hangers home when buying new clothes, more often than not, the hangers end up in the trash.

-According to one estimate, 8-10 billion plastic and wire hangers are created and sold each year.
-Yet only 15% are ever recycled.
-Which means a lot of waste heading to the landfills.
+According to one estimate, 8 to 10 billion plastic and wire hangers are created and sold each year.
+Yet only 15 percent are ever recycled, which means a lot of waste heading to the landfills.

-Whether metal, plastic or wood, those old hangers can be repurposed into functional and fun crafts.
-Here are some clever ideas:
+Whether they’re made of metal, plastic or wood, those old hangers can be repurposed into functional and fun crafts.
+Here are some clever ideas.

 A little spray paint and an artistic eye can make hangers a striking work of art, ideal for any room in the house or on an entry door.

-Wire hangers can be repurposed into a hanging chandelier, complete with curved hooks for hanging tiny flower vases, candles, or other decor.
-The idea is perfect for crafting and adding to the garden or outdoor entertaining area outside for a rustic chic décor.
+Wire hangers can be fashioned into hanging chandeliers, complete with curved hooks for hanging tiny flower vases, candles or other decor.
+This is a fun craft project that brings spring inside your home or provides chic décor for your outdoor entertaining area.

 Hangers are great for, well, hanging things, right?
 Turns out there are plenty of other uses for hangers beside holding clothes.
 How about using the hanger to hold sunglasses folded over the bar, scarves or even paper towel rolls?
-Craft rooms and wrapping stations can utilize repurposed hangers by sorting spools of ribbon or threads (you’ll need to cut the bar attachment to be able to add the spools).
+Craft rooms and wrapping stations can use unwanted hangers to keep spools of ribbon or threads within easy reach (you’ll need to cut the bar to be able to add the spools).

-If you want to utilize some tools and a little elbow grease, old wooden hangers can be repurposed into coat hooks that make a bold decorating statement.
+If you don’t mind using tools and a little elbow grease, turn your old wooden hangers into handy coat hooks that make a bold decorating statement.
 Or a jewelry hanger that can be stored anywhere in tight spaces.
 Or even a brilliant dish rack made of repurposed wooden hangers.

-For those with more shoes than closet space, old wire hangers could be your answer to organization.
-This Epbot DIY flip flop hanger gets shoes off of the ground or shelves, and lets you store them vertically, effortlessly allowing you to add more to your shoe collection.
+If you have more shoes than closet space, old wire hangers could help you get organized.
+This Epbot DIY flip flop hanger gets shoes off of the floor or shelves, and lets you store them vertically, effortlessly allowing you to add more to your shoe collection.
 Viola!

-Which repurpose hanger project, that we haven’t covered, have you hung your hat on – literally perhaps!
+How have you repurposed your old hangers?
 Share your ideas below with the community!